 | Filtration | Polish water to <0.1 NTU | Improves filter run length 20-40% | Same as flocculation |

 The dosage is remarkably low — 0.5-2.0 ppm means a 100,000 m³/day plant uses only 50-200 kg of PAM per day.
-At $1,200-1,500/ton, that is $60-300/day in chemical cost for treating water for 200,000-500,000 people.
-No other treatment chemical delivers this cost-performance ratio.
+At $1,200-1,500/ton, that's $60-300/day in chemical cost for treating water for 200,000-500,000 people.
+No other treatment chemical comes close to this cost-performance ratio.
+We've had utility managers tell us PAM is the cheapest upgrade they've ever made.

 Water Source Characteristics & PAM Selection